Aranteksupport/Aranteksupport.inzzii.com/index.md

 * [Configure General Settings for inzzii Webshop](/docs/Chapter33.md)
 * [Inzzii Loyalty](/docs/Chapter34.md)

-Now you have cofigured you inzzii Webshop, its time for the next step => selecting or deselecting the **Webshop Articles**.
+Now you have configured your inzzii Webshop, its time for the next step => selecting or deselecting the **Webshop Articles**.
 When you activate one of the Weborder Setting **all articles will be activated by default for this Weborder type**.
-But its up to you as shopowner to check if all can be sold online.
-Lets say that a glass of beer can be sold with inzzii table but not with delivery at a doorstep.
+But its up to you as shop owner to check if all can be sold for this type.
+Lets say that a glass of Cola can be sold with inzzii table but not delivered at a doorstep.
 * <a href="docs/Chapter4.html#Order Settings">How to set up inzzii webshop article</a>
+Another step that you need to take for all Webshop articles is adding a picture to them.
 * <a href="docs/Chapter4.html#Images">How to set up inzzii webshop article picture</a>
+Last step you can take is adding a long description and if needed an allergy specification.
+* <a href="docs/Chapter4.html#Order Settings">How to set up inzzii webshop article</a>

 <p><br></p>
 <hr style="border-top: 3px solid #ccc; background: transparent;" >